LGBTIQ+ Missing Children

 IGLYO — The International LGBTQI Youth & Student Organisation

-Founded in 1984, IGLYO — The International LGBTQI Youth & Student Organisation is the largest member-based network in the world dedicated to LGBTQI youth and their rights.
-They represent over 115 Member Organisations in 40 Council of Europe countries.
-Their work focuses on the protection, empowerment, and freedom of LGBTQI young people.
+IGLYO — The International LGBTQI Youth & Student Organisation is the world's largest network dedicated to LGBTQI young people and their rights.
+We represent the voice of over 115 Member Organisation in over 40 countries across the Council of Europe Region.
+IGLYO advances the rights of LGBTQI young people, fights for equality and inclusion, and empowers LGBTQI youth voices through international training and events, thematic research and advocacy campaigns, online tools and resources, networking activities, and much more.
 Visit their website

 Missing Children Europe